Howard Jackson (kickboxer): Kickboxing

+Boxing

+Jackson made his professional boxing debut in August 1977, in a winning bout against Genaro Gloria.
+He won the Nevada State Welterweight Championship in March 1979 against Jimmy Jackson, but dropped the title a month later to Larry Bonds.
+He was at one-time the sixth-ranked World Boxing Association (WBA) boxer in his class.
+His final bout was a losing effort to Ace Rusevski in March 1982.
+His final record was 12-7-1 (6 knockouts).

+Film and television work

-On April 21, 1984, Jackson lost his WKA World Welterweight Title to Andre Brilleman by 12 round decision.
-Following his defeat, Jackson retired from competition with a 23-2-1 (12 knockouts) record, and worked as a bodyguard and personal trainer for Chuck Norris and as a bodyguard for The Temptations, as well as doing seminars.
-He has appeared in a number of films and TV shows (often courtesy of Chuck Norris), both as an actor and as a fight coordinator and stuntman.
+Jackson worked as a bodyguard and personal trainer for Chuck Norris and as a bodyguard for The Temptations, as well as doing seminars.
+He has appeared in a number of films and TV shows (often courtesy of Norris), both as an actor and as a fight coordinator and stuntman.

-Personal
+Personal life

-Howard Jackson had three children: Howard Jr., a detective with the LAPD; Jeremy, a minor-league hockey player in Canada (Western Hockey League), and hip-hop artist; and Amber, a visual arts teacher.
+Jackson had three children: Howard Jr., a detective with the LAPD; Jeremy, a minor-league hockey player in Canada (Western Hockey League), and hip-hop artist; and Amber, a visual arts teacher.

-Death
+Illness and death

-He was diagnosed with leukemia in February 2002, and died March 7, 2006, at 11:36 am at the City of Hope hospital in Duarte, California.
+Jackson was diagnosed with leukemia in February 2002, and died March 7, 2006, at 11:36 am at the City of Hope hospital in Duarte, California.